tensorpack/tensorpack/docs/tutorial/philosophy/dataflow.md

 1. `torch.utils.data.DataLoader` assumes that:
    1. You do batch training
    1. You use a constant batch size
-   1. Indices are sufficient to determine the samples to batch together
+   1. Indices are sufficient to determine which samples to batch together

    None of these are necessarily true.